 How much does professional teeth whitening cost?

 In-office teeth whitening costs $300–$1,800, while a take-home kit prescribed by dental professional costs from $200–$400 on average.
-Both are a proven way to get whiter teeth.
+Both are proven ways to get whiter teeth.
 That said, laser whitening usually shows the most significant difference.

 What does the cheapest teeth whitening treatment cost?